bmuschko/cka-crash-course/exercises/03-cluster-version-upgrade/solution/solution.md

 [upgrade/kubelet] Now that your control plane is upgraded, please proceed with upgrading your kubelets if you haven't already done so.
 ```

-Drain the master node by evicting workload.
+Drain the control plane node by evicting workload.

 ```
 $ kubectl drain kube-control-plane --ignore-daemonsets